 Cortney has been a contributor to Institute of Continuing Legal Education, Traverse Magazine, West Michigan Woman and a speaker at the Institute of Continuing Legal Education’s Annual Probate and Estate Planning Institute, National Business Institute’s Winery and Vineyard Law Seminar, as well as various annual estate planning and property tax seminars.
-She also serves on the Boards of Grand Traverse Regional Land Conservancy (Vice-Chair), Impact 100 Global Advisory Council (Secretary), and currently serves on the Board of The Children’s House (Vice-Chair).
+She previously served on the Board of the Grand Traverse Regional Land Conservancy (Vice-Chair and Secretary) and the Impact 100 Global Advisory Council (Secretary), and currently serves on the Board of The Children’s House and Traverse Connect.
 Cortney is a member of the State Bar of Michigan, the State Bar of Montana, the Grand Traverse-Leelanau-Antrim Bar Association, Women Lawyers Association, and is an SCAO trained general civil mediator.

 Raised in Okemos, Michigan, Cortney feels privileged to live and work in northern Michigan.
 In her spare time, Cortney can be found outside or on the Great Lakes, enjoying the unspoiled beauty of northern Michigan with her husband, Chris, their two sons, and their black lab, Kubota.